shakey0/flask-starter-template/README.md

 1. **Create a Virtual Environment (Recommended)**

+    Open the project folder in Visual Studio Code.
+(You may need to open it, close it, and open it again.)
-    Navigate to your project directory and create a virtual environment:
+    Open a new terminal and create a virtual environment:

     ```bash
     pipenv install